 Revisit your savings and budgeting goals

-To help get you through the last month of 2020 and as we approach the holiday season, this might be the perfect time to rethink your financial plan.
+To help get you through the next few months, this might be the perfect time to rethink your financial plan.
 Take a look at what needs adjusting and come up with a game plan to make it happen.
 You’ll feel much better and more in control of your financial situation once you’ve modified where needed!
 Remember: it’s never too late to get back on track.

 Review the services you’re paying for